The-17/.github/profile/README.md

 # The Seventeen Engineering

 The engineering arm of [The Seventeen](https://theseventeen.co).
-We build tools that make living and building easier — no bloat, no noise.
+We build tools that make living and building easier.

 ## Philosophy